Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 **Ruby**

-If the programming language Ruby is present on the system, this command will execute the shell interpreter specified:
+When Ruby is available on a target system, the following command can execute a system shell:

 ```bash
 ruby: exec "/bin/sh"